jtyr/pbt/README.md

   without the extension in the `pbt/cars/` directory.

   To add a new car into the train, the whole variable must be redefined.
-For example in order to add the `Time` car to the default set of cars, the variable should look like this:
+For example in order to add the `Time` car into the default set of cars between the `Os` and `Hostname` car, the variable should look like this:

   ```shell
   export PBT_CARS="Status, Os, Time, Hostname, Dir, Git, Sign"